M66B/FairEmail/docs/FAQ-da-rDK.md

 *This is an experimental feature!*

-Beskedklassificering vil forsøge automatisk at gruppere e-mails i klasser baseret på deres indhold vha.
-[Bayesian-statistik](https://en.wikipedia.org/wiki/Bayesian_statistics).
+Message classification will attempt to automatically group emails into classes, based on their contents, using [Bayesian statistics](https://en.wikipedia.org/wiki/Bayesian_statistics) (basically word counts).
 I FairEmail-kontekst udgør en mappe en klasse.
+So, for example, the inbox, the spam folder, a 'marketing' folder, etc, etc.

 Beskedklassificering kan aktiveres under diverse indstillinger.
 Dette aktiverer kun læringstilstand.